hardope/linkedpy/README.md

 # remove and return element from end of list
 myList.pop()

-# remove and return element from start of list
+# remove and return element from index of 3
-myList.pop(0)
+myList.pop(3)

 # return list length
 myList.count()